BSC Insights: Negative System Prices during COVID-19

 While much of the UK economy was shut down between mid-March and Mid-June, due to measures to manage COVID-19, the UK electricity market has seen an increase in negative System Prices.
 In this Elexon Insight, Emma Tribe explains why this was the case and shows the trends for negative System Prices in April and May 2020.

 Elexon calculates System Prices to represent the cost to National Grid ESO of balancing the GB electricity System in any given half-hour Settlement Period.

 National Grid ESO makes sure that the level of generation meets total demand from customers, by balancing the system second by second.
-The data on what balancing actions have been taken and for what price is sent to Elexon to use in calculating System Prices and Energy Imbalance Volumes (this is explained in more detail in Chapter 1 of our Balancing and Settlement Code for Dummies guidebook).
+The data on what balancing actions have been taken and for what price is sent to Elexon to use in calculating System Prices and Energy Imbalance Volumes.

 System Prices are used to settle Energy Imbalance Volumes.
 Energy Imbalance Volumes occur when there is a difference between how much electricity was bought or sold before the Settlement period and how much was used or generated during the Period.